backstage/backstage/packages/techdocs-common/api-report.md

 // Warning: (ae-missing-release-tag) "TechDocsDocument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface TechDocsDocument extends IndexableDocument {
+export interface TechDocsDocument extends AuthorizableIndexableDocument {
   // (undocumented)
   kind: string;
   // (undocumented)